pantheon-tweaks/pantheon-tweaks/README.md

 # Pantheon Tweaks
 A system settings panel for the Pantheon Desktop that lets you easily and safely customise your desktop's appearance.

 Pantheon Tweaks is currently only supported on elementary OS **Odin**.
-For users on elementary OS **Juno** or below, please instead use [elementary Tweaks](https://github.com/elementary-tweaks/elementary-tweaks).
+For users on elementary OS **Hera** or below, please instead use [elementary Tweaks](https://github.com/elementary-tweaks/elementary-tweaks).

 ![sample](docs/screenshot.png)